Analyticity and resurgence in wall-crossing formulas

 Instead of the cotangent bundle $T^\ast C$ one can consider its ``trigonometric" analog $(\C^\ast)^2$, and the corresponding spectral curve, Calabi-Yau $3$-folds, etc. The estimates for $\Omega(\gamma)$ are not known.
 Nevertheless one can hope for analytic stability data in this case as well.

-2) More general source of analytic stability data and analytic wall-crossing structures (the latter are not defined in the paper) is the theory of complex integrable systems (see [KoSo3]).
-There, instead of a single lattice $\Gamma$ one has a local system with the generic fiber isomorphic to the lattice $\Gamma$, which is the integer cohomology of the corresponding complex torus (and hence it is symplectic).
+2) The more general source of analytic stability data and analytic wall-crossing structures (the latter will be briefly discussed later) is the theory of complex integrable systems (see [KoSo3]).
+There, instead of a single lattice $\Gamma$ one has a local system with the generic fiber isomorphic to the lattice $\Gamma$, which is the first integer cohomology of the corresponding complex torus (and hence it is symplectic if the torus is compact).
 Calabi-Yau threefolds (more generally and conjecturally, $3CY$ categories) give rise to complex integrable systems with fibers which are intermediate Jacobians of those $3$-folds (resp. categories).
 Let us consider the case of local Calabi-Yau threefolds.
 In that case fibers are {\it polarized} abelian varieties.
 The base $B$ of a complex integrable system (or rather its open dense part $B^{sm}$ parametrizing non-degenerate tori) can be thought of as a middle-dimensional complex submanifold in the space of stability data on the graded Lie algebra $\Gamma$.
 In case if the complex symplectic form is exact, one has a family of homomorphisms $Z_b:\Gamma_b\to \C, b\in B^{sm}$.
 In order to define the stability data on a given $\g_{\Gamma_b}$ it is necessary to have integers $\Omega_b(\gamma), \gamma\in \Gamma_b$.
-They are also called Donaldson-Thomas invariants of the correspodning data ($3CY$ category, complex integrable system, etc.).
+They are also called Donaldson-Thomas invariants of the corresponding data ($3CY$ category, complex integrable system, etc.).
 We explained in the loc.cit. how to construct (under certain assumptions) DT-invariants for complex integrable systems.
 By construction they satisfy the WCF from [KoSo1].
 For more details see [KoSo3].
 Conjecturally arising wall-crossing structures satisfy the exponential bounds which are uniform.
-On the contrary, non-polarized complex integrable systems arising from compact Calabi-Yau threefolds should give wall-crossing structures which do not satisfy the exponential bounds.
+On the contrary, non-polarized complex integrable systems arising from compact Calabi-Yau $3$-folds should give wall-crossing structures which do not satisfy the exponential bounds.